 The paper must be submitted electronically as a Word document to the Office of Academic Affairs.
 Following a careful review by the faculty, the student will receive a response and notification of any needed revisions.
 If revisions are needed, further assistance is provided to the student to bring the final paper into compliance with faculty expectations.

-.
-The book will be sent to the student upon registration for the course and payment for the book.
+page; follow the link to order the book.
 To register for this course please click here

 The deadline for completion of this course is 90 days from the date of registration.